alphagov/notifications-python-client/README.md

 # GOV.UK Notify Python client
+test content to test pr tests.
+Ignore this
 Use this client to send emails, text messages and letters using the [GOV.UK Notify](https://www.notifications.service.gov.uk) API.

 Useful links: